Food Safety Program

 Dealers that have received verification, shall affix to each container of raw Gulf Coast oysters processed to reduce V. vulnificus to levels less than 30 MPN/g, a tag or label that clearly and prominently bears the statement āProcessed to Reduce Vibrio Vulnificus to Non-Detectable levels.ā

-CCR, Title 17, Section 13676 has been added to provide the administrative procedures and timelines for verification requests.
-Most of these procedures were previously provided in Section 13576 and have been incorporated in Section 13676 for clarity.
+CCR, Title 17, Section 13676 provides the administrative procedures and timelines for verification requests.